TechyStarr/Student-Management-API/README.md

 # Student-Management-API

-Just like a normal school portal, Student-hub was built to manage student records.
-It creates room for an admin(school) to register students and courses, upload students' grades, calculate student GPA with the provided data amongst so many other CRUD operations.
-Our students are not left out as they can update their profile, retrieve their courses and perform other operations on the site.
+Like a normal school portal, Student-hub was built to manage student records.
+It creates room for an admin(school) to register students and courses, upload students' grades, and calculate student GPA with the provided data amongst so many other CRUD operations.
+Our students are not left out as they can update their profiles, retrieve their courses and perform other operations on the site.

-I built this Student Management API with Python's Flask-RESTx and deployed on PythonAnywhere as the final exam project for Altshool Africa's Backend Engineering track.
+I built this Student Management API with Python's Flask-RESTx and deployed it on PythonAnywhere as the final exam project for Altshool Africa's Backend Engineering track.

-Note: More functionalities will be implemented with time as it is still under development

 ## Table of Contents